What is Pump Cavitation?

 - Not meeting the required NPSH

 - The pump is installed at too high of a distance above the fluid source

-- Suction pipe diameter is too small
+- The suction pipe diameter is too small

 - Pipe blockage on the suction side